wendyverdonk93/docs/content/integrations/ecommerce-integrations/lightspeed_core/faq/lightspeed-orderid.md

 _Example: https://yourdomain.webshop.com/admin/dmin/orders/994152471?offset=7
 In this case the _orderID_ is 94152471._

-If you have any further questions, please contact <info.nl@lightspeedhq.com>
+If you have any further questions, email <info.nl@lightspeedhq.com>